trntv/apis-list/apis/gravatar/gravatar.md

 # Gravatar
 Use the links below to find out more about constructing request URLs, different imp.
 Create profiles and avatars using this web service.
-Developer Resources Gravatar &#x27;APIs&#x27; require no authentication, and are all based around simple HTTP GET requests
+Developer Resources Gravatar 'APIs' require no authentication, and are all based around simple HTTP GET requests

 ##  🔗 Links
 **Docs / Website**: https://en.gravatar.com/site/implement/